jaeseopark/custom-cra-template/README.md

 ### Pre-requisite

-[imessageforwarder](https://github.com/jaeseopark/imessageforwarder) must be already running on your Mac. imessageforwarder and react-imf can be hosted on the same device, if you choose so.
+[imessageforwarder](https://github.com/jaeseopark/imessageforwarder) must be already running on your Mac.
+It is recommended that imessageforwarder and react-imf are hosted on the same device.
 If you are hosting the apps on separate devices, make sure to update `.env` accordingly.

 ### Run the app